Ishidaa-Asahi/Mini-Projects/README.md

 # Mini-Projects
-Silly lil projects that actually helps in understanding basics and apply fundamentals properly
+Lil projects that actually helps in understanding basics and apply fundamentals properly.